agileteams/manager-README/README.md

 ### How will I know when you’re grumpy?

 I'll usually say something like "I've had better days" when you ask me how I am.
+(If the broken trust is between us, I'll bring up the concern in a private 1-1 as quickly as possible.)

 ### How can I help you when you’re grumpy?